EnsarBatuhanAyd/EarthQuakeSoftware/README.md

-This Software Using For taking Earthquake And Visualizing Them
+This Software Using For taking Earthquake And Visualizing Them.

+We are Scrapping All Data With Using Python And Sending Database.
+Interface Side, Resium Reactjs are enough for now :)